IR Ranges for Functional Groups: A thorough look

 Infrared spectroscopy works on the principle that molecules absorb infrared radiation at frequencies corresponding to their vibrational modes.
 These vibrations, such as stretching and bending, are quantized, meaning they occur at specific energy levels.
 The energy of the absorbed IR radiation is directly related to the frequency (and inversely related to the wavelength) of the vibration.
 A typical IR spectrum plots transmittance (or absorbance) versus wavenumber (cm⁻¹), with wavenumber being inversely proportional to wavelength.
 Higher wavenumbers indicate higher energy vibrations.

 The most useful information obtained from an IR spectrum is the identification of functional groups present in the molecule.
-Different functional groups have characteristic vibrational frequencies that appear as absorption bands in specific regions of the IR spectrum.
-These characteristic absorption bands are crucial for identifying the functional groups present and, thus, aiding in the overall structural elucidation of the molecule.
+Day to day, different functional groups have characteristic vibrational frequencies that appear as absorption bands in specific regions of the IR spectrum.
+That's why these characteristic absorption bands are crucial for identifying the functional groups present and, thus, aiding in the overall structural elucidation of the molecule.
 This allows for rapid and efficient identification of many organic and inorganic compounds.

 Understanding IR Absorption Bands